Adaptive deep learning for nonlinear time series models: Introduction

 In addition to the theoretical results, we also conduct simulation studies to investigate the finite sample performance of the DNN estimators.
 We find that the DNN methods work well for the models with (i) intrinsic low-dimensional structures and (ii) discontinuous or rough mean functions.
 These results are consistent with our main results.

-To summarize, this paper contributes to the literature of nonparametric estimation of nonlinear and nonstationary time series by establishing (i) the theoretical validity of non-penalized and sparse-penalized DNN estimators for the adaptive nonparametric esitmation of the mean function of nonlinear time series regression and (ii) show the optimality of the sparse-penalized DNN estimator for a wide class of nonlinear AR processes.
+To summarize, this paper contributes to the literature on nonparametric estimation of nonlinear and nonstationary time series by establishing (i) the theoretical validity of non-penalized and sparse-penalized DNN estimators for the adaptive nonparametric estimation of mean functions of nonlinear time series models and (ii) show the optimality of the sparse-penalized DNN estimator for a wide class of nonlinear AR processes.

 The rest of the paper is organized as follows.
-In Section \ref{sec:setting}, we introduce nonparametric regression models considered in this paper.
+In Section \ref{sec:setting}, we introduce nonparametric regression models considered in this paper and demonstrate that they cover a range of nonlinear time series models.
 In Section \ref{sec:main}, we provide generalization error bounds of (i) the non-penalized and (ii) the sparse-penalized DNN estimators.
 In Section \ref{sec:ar-model}, we present the minimax optimality of the sparse-penalized DNN estimators and show that the estimators achieve the minimax optimal convergence rate up to a logarithmic factor over (i) composition structured functions and (ii) $\ell^0$-bounded affine classes.
-In Section \ref{sec:simulation}, we investigate finite sample properties of the DNN estimators and compare their performance with other estimators (kernel ridge regression, $k$-nearest neighbors, and random forest) via numerical simulations.
+In Section \ref{sec:simulation}, we provide simulation results.
 Section \ref{sec: conclusion} concludes and discusses possible extensions.
-All the proofs are included in Appendix.
+Proofs for Section \ref{sec:main} are given in Appendix A. The supplementary material includes a discussion of our main results (Section B), auxiliary lemmas (Section C), proofs for Section 4 (Section D), and technical tools (Section E).